Bromley Reform Synagogue

-Bromley Reform Synagogue is a Reform Jewish congregation and synagogue, located at 28 Highland Road, in Shortlands, Bromley, in the Borough of Bromley, London, England, in the United Kingdom.
+Bromley Reform Synagogue is a Reform Jewish congregation and synagogue, at 28 Highland Road, in Shortlands, Bromley, in the Borough of Bromley, London, England.

-The congregation was established in 1964 and has been based in its present location since 1967.
+The congregation was established in 1964 and moved to Highland Road in 1967.
 The sanctuary has been refurbished in light wood and glass to reflect the Hebrew name of the community, Beit Or, House of Light.
 Bromley Reform Synagogue is a member of the Movement for Reform Judaism.

-The congregation's rabbi, since April 2022, is Laura Janner-Klausner.

-Services

-Services are held every Shabbat on Friday evening and Saturday morning as well as for all Jewish festivals.
-Services are egalitarian; men and women sit together and take an equal role in the religious life of the community.

-Family services are held regularly through the year and are normal Shabbat services but are shorter (one hour) with much participation, less formality, storytelling rather than a haftarah, songs and no sermon.

-Services are led by the Rabbi or lay readers, using the standard Reform liturgy.
-There are also other services, mainly on Friday nights, when the format differs, and there is a great deal of opportunity for participation by lay members, many of whom also lead services when the rabbi is absent.